saimahendra282/ChromeExtension02/README.md

 ---

+### TO-DO:

+- [ ] Add image support to Gemini API
+- [ ] Fix the small errors
+- [ ] Add more insect GIFs and update the shaking animation
+- [ ] Change the CSS of the sidebar
+- [ ] Change the home page UI and add a dynamically placed logout button

+---

 ### 📝 Small Note

 **THIS repo updates continuously, and please don’t be offended if you don’t like the CSS — I like it 😄**